kevin-cantwell/dotmatrix/README.md

 ## Internals

 The input image is decoded and treated with Floyd Steinberg image diffusion in order to capture gray tones in monochrome.
-Each pixel is then mapped to a matrix of braille unicode points and the braille symbols are written to stdout in such a way as they appear to reconstruct the image, pixel-for-pixel.
+Each pixel is then mapped to a matrix of braille Unicode points and the braille symbols are written to an `io.Writer` in such a way as they appear to reconstruct the image, pixel-for-pixel.
 Each pixel is mapped to a monochrome color (black or white) depending on a fairly standard RGB luminosity algorithm.

 The command-line utility determines the resolution of the output based on the number of columns in the current terminal, so if you make your terminal wider you may get a higher-resolution picture.